 - Suck it up and pay for line rental.
 On a cheap deal you won't see a whole lot of difference in price compared to a broadband-only plan - especially spread out across a few of you - and it doesn't mean you have to get a landline phone.

-So you know how to find a cheap deal that suits your student house - but here are a few extra things to bear in mind when you sort out your broadband.
+So you know how to find cheap internet that suits your student house - but here are a few extra things to bear in mind when you sort out your broadband.

-- Timing is everything.
-Remember that broadband can take up to a couple of weeks to switch on, and you don't want to be without internet.
+Timing is everything.
+Broadband can take up to a couple of weeks to switch on, and you don't want to be without internet.
 Get it sorted before the new term starts - and time it with everyone moving in if you can.
 You don't want to be too early either; providers usually launch student deals around August.